Jörg Fegert

-Jörg Michael Fegert (born 15 November 1956 in Heilbronn) is a German child and adolescent psychiatrist, psychotherapist and university professor.
+Jörg Michael Fegert (born 15 November 1956, Heilbronn) is a German child and adolescent psychiatrist, psychotherapist and university professor.

 Life and education

 From 1977 to 1981, Fegert studied medicine and sociology at the University of Nantes and the Freie Universität of Berlin (FUB).
 He completed his specialist training at the Department of Child and Adolescent Neurology and Psychiatry and Psychotherapy of the FUB, at the Children's Hospital of the FUB and at the Psychiatric Hospital of the FUB.
 In 1987, he received his doctorate with a thesis on migration and psychosocial adaptation.

 In 1991, he became a specialist in child and adolescent psychiatry and psychotherapy.
 He is also qualified as a specialist in adult psychosomatics and psychotherapy.
 In 1995 Fegert obtained the "venia legend" at the FUB.
 In 1997 Jörg M. Fegert moved to Rostock University and became head of the department for child and adolescent neuropsychiatry and psychotherapy at the medical faculty.